There's no need to dip into mythology, folklore or legends, the best Irish love stories come straight from real life.

 Plunkett was a leader in the 1916 Rising and a leading figure in the Irish Republican Brotherhood.
 Grace Gifford was his girlfriend, and after Plunkett was captured and ordered executed, she married him in his prison cell.
 A few hours later, he was executed.
 She wore the clothing of a widow ever afterward.

 What is your favorite Irish love story?
-Is it one of the above or another romantic tale?
+Tell us in the comments!

 *Originally published in February 2016.